Spain Company Formations

 - Approval of company name from the Mercantile Registry

-- Liaising with the local registrar and relevant authorities
+- Liaising with the Registrar and authorities

 - Structuring the company as per your requirements